Media contact: Tia Troy, [email protected] or 406-529-8314.

 “The Buffalo Bill Center of the West is thrilled to host Lindsay Linton Buk’s exhibition, Women in Wyoming, and we are honored to be the show’s inaugural venue,” said Karen McWhorter, Scarlett Curator of Western American Art, Whitney Western Art Museum, Buffalo Bill Center of the West, and co-curator, Women in Wyoming.

-A celebration of Wyoming’s incredible women, the exhibit is an immersive experience that will be on display from October 25, 2019, through August 2, 2020.
+A celebration of Wyoming’s incredible women, the exhibit is an immersive experience that will be on exhibit from October 25, 2019, through August 2, 2020.

 “To have my work at a place as prestigious and beautiful as the Buffalo Bill Center of the West is a dream come true for me,” said Linton Buk.
 “Being a Wyoming artist and having an exhibit here is an incredible honor, and I’m thrilled to work with their talented team to bring the stories of Wyoming women to life at the Center of the West.”